VILA$^2$: VILA Augmented VILA: Experiments

 \section{Experiments}

-\textbf{Model Architecture.} We follow the architecture from VILA~\cite{lin2024vila}, where a multi-modal large model consists of three key components: an \textit{LLM} for auto-regressive generation, a \textit{visual encoder} for extracting visual features, and an image-text \textit{projector} to align the visual and text modalities.
+\textbf{Model Architecture.} We follow the architecture from VILA~\citep{lin2024vila}, where a multi-modal large model consists of three key components: an \textit{LLM} for auto-regressive generation, a \textit{visual encoder} for extracting visual features, and an image-text \textit{projector} to align the modalities.

-We use Llama2-7B~\cite{touvron2023llama2} for exploratory experiments to address the question ``\textit{To what extent can a VLM self-bootstrap?}''.
-Then we switch to our previous SOTA settings with Llama3-8B-Instruct~\cite{AI@Meta} and Yi-34B~\cite{yi} when compared to other methods.
-For visual encoders, we use SigLIP~\cite{zhai2023sigmoid} for LLaMA-series models and InternViT-6B~\cite{chen2023internvl} for the Yi-34B model.
-For projection layers, we follow LLaVA~\cite{liu2023llava, liu2024llavanext} to adapt simple linear layers for bridging image and text modalities.
+We use Llama2-7B~\citep{touvron2023llama2} for exploratory experiments to address the question ``\textit{To what extent can a VLM self-bootstrap?}''.
+Then we switch to our previous SOTA settings with Llama3-8B-Instruct~\citep{AI@Meta} and Yi-34B~\citep{yi} when compared to other methods.
+For visual encoders, we use SigLIP~\citep{zhai2023sigmoid} for LLaMA-series models and InternViT-6B~\citep{chen2023internvl} for the Yi-34B model.
+For projection layers, we follow LLaVA~\citep{liu2023llava, liu2024llavanext} to adapt simple linear layers for bridging image and text modalities.
 At the same time, we introduce a 4$\times$ downsampling of visual tokens by concatenating $2\times2$ neighboring patches along the channel dimension and using a simple MLP for the downsampling process.

 \textbf{Training Strategies.} We conduct \methodshort training following widely used three-stage settings.